limborage/Lee_Aaron-Everlytic-User_Listing/readme.md

 ## Running the application

+Once you have all your required packages installed

+you need to create a file named `.env` and copy the contents of `.env.example` and update the settings in the `.env` to connect to your database.

-Once you have all your required packages installed, you can run the application using laravel's built in server, but running `php artisan serve`, or setting up your own server such as IIS and pointing it to the public folder and making sure it has PHP as a handler mapping.
+you can run the application using laravel's built in server, but running `php artisan serve`, or setting up your own server such as IIS and pointing it to the public folder and making sure it has PHP as a handler mapping.

 ## Running tests